jaewoong2/predict_stock_react/README.md

 - pnpm dev - Starts the development server.
 - pnpm build - Builds the production-ready code.
 - pnpm lint - Runs ESLint to analyze and lint the code.
+- pnpm format - Formats the codebase with Prettier.
 - pnpm preview - Starts the Vite development server in preview mode.

 ## 📂 Project Structure